 Facility-Based CLECs

 You will receive one Primary listing for each main telephone number belonging to your end-users at no charge.
 A courtesy yellow page appearance in The Real Yellow Pages® (is the trademark of Thryv, Inc.) is included with each primary business listing.
-NOTE: The courtesy appearance is included in The Real Yellow Pages® on-line directory and may be included in a printed directory at the discretion of Thryv, Inc. Premium and Privacy Listings (e.g., additional, foreign, cross-reference, non-published, etc.) will be provided at rates identified in applicable state specific Tariffs/Catalogs/Price Lists less the applicable wholesale discount.
+NOTE: The courtesy appearance is included in The Real Yellow Pages® on-line directory and may be included in a printed directory at the discretion of Thryv, Inc. Premium and Privacy Listings (e.g., additional, foreign, cross-reference, non-published, etc.) will be provided at rates identified in applicable state specific Tariffs/Catalogs/Price Lists .
 For Centrex Plus/Centron accounts, each end-user's Primary or Main station line receives one free Listing (Universal Service Order Codes (USOCs) = JUL, JUF, or LBS).
 The Directory Listing Section of the various state tariff documents provide detailed descriptions of the listing service.

 Your end-user listing information supplied by you to CenturyLink will be included in CenturyLink's Directory Assistance (DA) databases and will be provided to other DA providers with the exception of Non Published telephone numbers.

-End-user listings will also be made available to directory publishers and other third parties based upon the terms identified in your written authorization for the use and dissemination of such listings.
+End-user listings will also be made available to directory publishers .

 CenturyLink will take steps to ensure that your end-user listings information is non-discriminatory in appearance and is integrated into the appropriate white page directories.
 Thryv, Inc. establishes and maintains white page directories.
 Directory publication decisions (e.g. how directories are scoped, which communities to include in each directory and whether to interfile or sectionalize listings) is the responsibility of Thryv, Inc. establishes.